cyborginc/valkeylite/IMPLEMENTATION_PLAN.md

 **Problem:** Each wheel is 3-5MB

 **Solution:**
-- Strip debug symbols: `strip valkey-server`
+- Strip debug symbols: `strip valkeylite`
 - Compile with `-Os` (optimize size)
 - Consider UPX compression (risky, can trigger antivirus)
 - Accept the size (it's worth it for convenience)